iotaledger/wasp/tools/snapshot/readme.md

 `snapshot -restoredb <snapshot file>`

-The command scand file and rebuilds chain's database from it.
+The command scans file and rebuilds chain's database from it.
 It may take some time.
 The command does the following:
 * reads key/value pairs from file one by one and writes it as state mutations
 * build complete trie of the state
 * periodically commits and flushes updates to the database